nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 :** Use existing libraries that support Markdown using JavaFX.
     * Pros: Easy to implement.
+    * Cons:
-    * Cons: Dependency on third party library.
+      1. Dependency on third party library.
+      2. Increase application size
+      3. Many features included in the library are redundant
-* **Alternative 2:** Individually support each type of Markdown language.
+* **Alternative 2 (Current Choice):** Individually support each type of Markdown language.
     * Pros: Scope of support can be determined by developer.
     * Cons:
         1. Time-consuming.
-        2. More checks and assertions required for increased edge cases.
-        3. More testing.
+        2. Potentital for Bugs

 **Finalised Implementation:**

-Settled on using alternative 1 as it provides out of the box markdown support for our application.

-The external library we used `johnrengelman.shadow` that allowed us to display the mark down text as we wanted.
+Settled on using alternative 2 as it allows us to be flexible on what Markdown syntax we want to implement.
+We decided to implement bold, italic and underline since they are the most commonly used ones.
+This also greatly reduces the application file size.